-To get to Pyramid Cove Point, you have to access this world-class rock and sand bottom spot by boat.
-If you plan to go there, advanced knowledge of surfing is recommended.Continue to 5 of 15 below.
+To reach this world-class rock and sand bottom spot, located at the south end of San Clemente Island, you must get there by boat.
+If you plan to go there, advanced knowledge of surfing is recommended.

 Sunset Beach is a regional classic drawing all levels of surfers.
 The terrain is sandy with coral and some sharp rocks.
 To get there, take Sunset Boulevard going west until the road ends at the ocean.